The form of the ghdl command is

 Some code (such as Xilinx packages) have such constructs, which are valid.

 (The scope of the

-state1constant start at the constant word.
+state1constant starts at the constant keyword.
 Because the constant

 state1and the enumeration literal

-state1are homograph, the enumeration literal is hidden in the immediate scope of the constant).
+state1are homographs, the enumeration literal is hidden in the immediate scope of the constant).

 This option also relaxes the rules about pure functions.
 Violations result in warnings instead of errors.

 Enable parsing of PSL assertions within comments.
 See section PSL implementation for more details.

 Disable or enable checks of restriction on VITAL units.
 Checks are enabled by default.